digdir/designsystemet/README.md

     <br/>  <br/>Felles Designsystem
 </h1>
 <div align="center">
-<p>This monorepo contains packages related to the Digdir Designsystem.</p>
+<p>This monorepo contains packages for to the Common Designsystem.</p>

 <hr>
     <a href="https://digdir.github.io/designsystem">Website</a> | <a href="https://github.com/digdir/designsystem/issues">Issues</a>